The BASICS of Vehicle Maintenance Recordkeeping

 Now that you know how to perform well under the Vehicle Maintenance BASIC, it's time to track your performance and overall CSA score to reduce your risk of a DOT audit.

-Foley's Audit Risk Monitor (ARM) does just that.
+Foley's CSA Monitor does just that.
 On a monthly basis, you're informed of any changes to your company's individual BASIC measurements, FMCSA inspection results, and Foley Compliance score — an intuitive review of which of your drivers are compliant within the Foley Platform.

-Get a free demo of ARM now to know how high your audit risk may be.
+Get a free demo now to see how high your audit risk may be.

 And if you have any questions about the Vehicle Maintenance BASIC, other FMCSA BASICs, or DOT compliance concerns, feel free to reach out to our compliance specialists here at Foley.